AlexBHarley/deepstream.io-website/src/docs/server/configuration/readme.md

 To enable a plugin, uncomment the relevant category key underneath the `plugins` key.
 Each plugin type has a path or name, and a set of options.

 ### path
-Set a path to a JavaScript file, node module or a folder with an _index.js_ file.
+Set a path to a JavaScript file, node module or a folder with an _index.js_ file which exports a constructor.

 ### name
 If you are using any of the official Deepstream connectors, add the name of what the plugin connects to here, for example `redis`.